How to Rid Your Garden of Corn Borers

 The enemy of my enemy is my friend

 There are a number of beneficial insects that eat corn borer eggs and larvae including lacewing larvae and trichogramma wasps.
 Invite them into your garden by planting their favorite herbs and flowers.
 Specifically, they like plants that have tiny flowers such as yarrow, dill, fennel and mint.
+Be sure to grow your mint in a container or it will take over your garden!

 Buy some friends